This is a guest post, written by my handsome husband, Kraig Elliott.

 When we face suffering, we must realize that God has already defeated the power of sin in this world.
 Whether it is cancer or nuclear disaster or someone not stopping at the stop sign at the end of the street, nothing is to be feared.

-“Who shall separate us from the love of Christ?
+“Who shall separate us from the love of Messiah?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword?”
 (Romans 8:35, NIV).

 That pretty much covers it, doesn’t it?
 That’s everything I can imagine that I could be dealt with.